mostafaAbokhadra/Internship/Critical/MV/care-off-MV-patient.md

 - occurs in spantaneous modes e:g cpap
 - patient doesn't take breating spantaneously

-    **action**: encourage pateint to breath or give single breath, rate may should be increased
+    **action**: encourage patient to breath or give single breath, rate may should be increased

 5. ### increased minute or tidal volume
 - patient is breating more spantaneously breathing